tengku-hanis/website/content/talk/2021-11-06-pre-conference-workshop-an-introduction-to-meta-analysis-in-r/index.en.md

 tags: []
 subtitle: Organised by [Malaysian R User Group (MyRUG)](https://www.facebook.com/rusergroupmalaysia/)
 summary: This workshop was part of confeRence 2021 organised by [Malaysian R User Group (MyRUG)](https://www.facebook.com/rusergroupmalaysia/)
 abstract: Meta-analysis provides a set of quantitative approaches to summarise previous scientific studies, and draw a meaningful conclusion in regards to the area of study.
-This talk covered an introduction to a meta-analysis in R, mainly using meta, metafor and dmetar packages.
+This talk covered an introduction to a meta-analysis in R, mainly using meta, robvis and dmetar packages.
 Additionally, this talk included an explanation of a basic framework and jargon in meta-analysis.
 authors: []
 lastmod: '2021-11-04T23:28:14+08:00'
 featured: no